-Mind body exercises like yoga and T’ai Chi Chuan can be very beneficial for those with limited mobility.
-This type of exercise integrates the mind or the awareness of your body movement with the exercise, and is coordinated with your breathing.
-This form of exercise uses movement along with a meditative state.
+Mind-body practices like yoga and T’ai Chi Chuan can greatly benefit those with limited mobility.
+The movements in these practices integrate the mind or the awareness of your body movement with the exercise, and is coordinated with your breathing.
+In other words, the movements are done in a meditative state.
 Many older adults find these types of exercise beneficial in managing their fitness and health concerns.

 Many children and adults use aquatic training as their preferred means of exercise.
 The benefits of aquatic exercise include increased oxygen uptake, lowered blood lipid levels, increased muscle strength and endurance, and improved flexibility.
 Exercisers are more able to move through a complete range of motion in water.

 Seniors love the playful and social benefits along with the physical improvements with aquatic exercise.
 The hydrostatic pressure is like a support stocking.
 It aids venous return and increased range of motion.
 It also reduces swelling, particularly in the feet.